sujin-sreekumaran/sujin-sreekumaran/README.md

 # 💫 About Me:

-Hi I am Sujin S R, an aspiring in Web Technologies and AGI<br>🌱 I’m currently learning Machine-learning concepts<br>💬
+Hi I am Sujin S R, an aspiring in Web Technologies and AGI 💬

 ## 🌐 Socials: